expressjs/expressjs.com/4x/en/api/app-all.md

-This method functions just like the `app.METHOD()` methods, however it matches all HTTP verbs.
+This method is like the standard [`app.METHOD()`](http://localhost:3000/4x/api.html#app.METHOD) methods, except it matches _all_ HTTP verbs.

-This method is extremely useful for mapping "global" logic for specific path prefixes or arbitrary matches.
+It's useful for mapping "global" logic for specific path prefixes or arbitrary matches.
-For example if you placed the following route at the top of all other route definitions, it would require that all routes from that point on would require authentication, and automatically load a user.
-Keep in mind that these callbacks do not have to act as end points, `loadUser` can perform a task, then `next()` to continue matching subsequent routes.
+For example, if you put the following at the top of all other route definitions, it requires that all routes from that point on require authentication, and automatically load a user.
+Keep in mind that these callbacks do not have to act as end-points: `loadUser` can perform a task, then call `next()` to continue matching subsequent routes.

 ```js